 DegreeMinor in Health, Medicine and Society

-The mission of the Society, Culture, and Languages Programs is to offer a vigorous and exciting broad-based liberal arts education with an emphasis on cultural, global, and political dynamics.
-The department provides a combination of theoretical, scientific, practical and experiential approaches to understanding and solving human problems.
+The mission of the Social and Cultural Studies programs is to offer a vigorous and exciting broad-based liberal arts education with an emphasis on cultural, global, and political dynamics.
+The programs provide a combination of theoretical, scientific, practical and experiential approaches to understanding and solving human problems.
 Issues of gender, race, class, and culture, as well as hands-on learning, are emphasized throughout the curriculum.
 Our goal is to graduate students with marketable skills that prepare them for careers in a variety of public and social services and/or for graduate study in related areas.

 A minor in Health, Medicine, and Society is an interdisciplinary, social scientific study of health and medicine.
 It encompasses anthropological, sociological, psychological, and political science investigations of health and illness.
 This minor prepares students for a myriad of careers that directly or indirectly relate to a variety of fields in the medical professions.

 To complete the minor in Health, Medicine, and Society students must complete six (6) three (3) credit courses in anthropology, sociology, and related social science or medically related disciplines.
 Also, four of the total courses must be completed in anthropology or sociology.
 The electives may come from a variety of fields depending on the specific course.
 Students may count courses taken in the Core Curriculum as part of the minor.
 Students in Sociology or Applied Social and Cultural Studies may not count courses toward the major and the HMS minor.
 One course must be taken at the 300 or 400 level.

 |ANT 102 - Cultural Anthropology or SOC 150- Introduction to Sociology||3|